 Here are the six main developmental benefits of crafting and beading for children that allow them to practice and strengthen their most essential skills.

 Almost all arts and crafts activities give young children an excellent opportunity to develop their fine motor skills and improve their manual dexterity.
 Given how much we use our hands in everything we do during our day-to-day lives, improving these skills is an excellent way of building independence and confidence.

-Activities such as holding a paintbrush or pencil, cutting shapes, and threading beads all require fine motor coordination and, therefore, encourage children to exercise and refine these skills.
+All require fine motor coordination and, therefore, encourage children to exercise and refine these skills.

 Very young children are most likely to benefit from larger objects, such as paintbrushes, think markers, modeling clay, and larger beads, as these are easier to manipulate using the “three-jaw chuck grasp.”
 Older children can be encouraged to develop their “pincer grasp” with activities that require more precise manipulation, such as creating bracelets or patterns with smaller beads.